Richard Hinds

 Richard Paul Hinds (born 22 August 1980 in Sheffield, South Yorkshire) is an English footballer who most recently played as a defender for Llandudno in the Welsh Premier League.

-He is now a teacher at Birkenhead Academy.
+He is now a teacher at Birkenhead High School Academy Juniors.

 Playing career

-Hinds started his career at the academy of Tranmere Rovers before being promoted to the senior squad where he made a name for himself as a consistent and reliable performer.
+Hinds started his career in the academy of Tranmere Rovers before being promoted to the senior squad, where he made appearances for the first team.

 After 51 appearances, in July 2003 he signed for Hull City in League Two.
-Having initially signed a one-year deal with the club, an impressive start to his Tigers career saw him, in October 2003, sign an extension to his deal which would keep him at the KC Stadium until the end of the 2004/05 season.
-He helped the club win promotion to League One and in all made 48 appearances for the Tigers and scoring once against Macclesfield Town.
+Having initially signed a one-year deal with the club, an impressive start to his Tigers career saw him, in October 2003, sign an extension to his deal which would keep him at the club until the end of the 2004/05 season.
+He helped Hull City win promotion to League One and in all made 48 appearances for the Tigers and scoring once against Macclesfield Town.

 In March 2005 he joined Scunthorpe United on loan.

 In May 2005 he was released by Hull City and was signed on a Bosman transfer only two months in his spell.

-In July 2007, Hinds transferred to his boyhood club Sheffield Wednesday after rejecting a contract from his former club Scunthorpe United and agreeing to sign on a two-year deal with the Owls.
+In July 2007, Hinds transferred to his hometown club of Sheffield Wednesday after rejecting a contract from Scunthorpe and agreeing to sign on a two-year deal with the Owls.
 His first goal came as he headed home the winner in a 2–1 victory against Blackpool at Hillsborough on 27 October 2007.

 In only the second game of the 2008–09 season, a 1–4 defeat away at Wolverhampton Wanderers, Hinds suffered a severe fracture of his left leg.
 The injury looked like keeping him out for the majority of the remaining season but he returned in late February and once again became a regular member of the squad and in mid-march began claiming his place in the centre of the Owls defence at the expense of Mark Beevers.
 Hinds remained a firm fan favourite at Sheffield Wednesday, as he became one of the shining lights of the team and a rock at the centre of the defence.
 However, in the 2009–10 season he failed to hold down a place in the squad.